7deeptide/Droplet_electro-bounce/src/README.md

 - [x] Check filtering `dt`.

-   Resample with fft, or use a spline fit to make the data and time lists the same length.
-This is important because the Savitsky-Golay filter doenst allow non-constant `dt`.
+   Resample with fft, or use a spline fit to make the data and time arrays the same length.
+This is important because the Savitsky-Golay filter doesn't allow non-constant `dt`.

 - [x] Add partitioning based on contact time.